dimagi/commcare-cloud/quick_cluster_install/README.md

 ## Getting started
 ### Prerequisites
-Make sure the aws cli tool is installed on your local machine
+Make sure the aws cli tool is installed on your local machine.
+The script will spin up the cluster environment on the SolTech AWS account.

 1) Add the following to `~/.aws/config`: